 The business VoIP technology is not that difficult to explain as well.
-The business VoIP phone services convert the sound of voice call into digital data packets like email or documents.
-The end user of the service receives those digital data packets which are then translated back to the audio.
+The small business VoIP phone systems convert the sound of voice call into digital data packets like email or documents.
+The end-user of the service receives those digital data packets which are then translated back to the audio.
 This might appear as an oversimplified explanation and it may be somewhat true.
 Nowadays the business VoIP phone systems are equipped with a lot more advanced and sophisticated set of calling features.

 Different kinds of Business VoIP